shlokTalati/furrever-friends/README.md

 ## Introduction

 Welcome to our Pet Adoption Web Application!
-This project is developed purely...
+This project is developed purely for learning and practicing implementation of my knowledge

 ## Features